 - ½ cup sugar (Use more sugar if the fruit is tart, up to ¾ cup)

-- 5 tbsp vegan butter (cold, cut into small cubes)
+- 5 tablespoon vegan butter (cold, cut into small cubes)

 - Preheat the oven to 375 degrees Fahrenheit.